Facebook launches Messenger Rooms, group calls for up to 50 people with no time limit

 “Our community is turning to Messenger and WhatsApp more than ever to stay connected,” said Chudnovsky in a statement.
 “Between Messenger and WhatsApp, more than 700 million accounts participate in voice and video calls every day, and the number of calls has more than doubled in many countries since the pandemic began.
 In some cases, the number of group video calls has gone up by more than 10 times.”

-Facebook notes that Messenger Rooms doesn’t record or listen to calls and that the person who creates the room controls who can join, who sees the room, and whether the room is locked or unlocked to new guests.
+Facebook notes that Messenger Rooms doesn’t record or listen to calls and that the person who creates the room controls who is able to join, who sees the room, and whether the room is locked or unlocked to new guests.
 The room creator must be present in order for the call to begin and can remove guests at any time, and room names and rooms themselves can be reported if they violated Facebook’s Community Standards.

 Alongside Messenger Rooms, Facebook is introducing new AI-powered effects in Messenger that complement the app’s existing augmented reality filters.
 Among them are 360-degree backgrounds like luxe apartments and beaches, 14 camera filters with ambient lighting that brightens spaces and faces, and birthday- and camping-themed stickers and backdrops.